BE Informed No. 2.17

-Q. How many VECs must present at an exam session?
+Q. Must the VEC be present at an exam session?

 A. Yes.
 The Section 97.519 VEC would have to have a presence at the place where the necessary applicant information and test results data in connection

-with a successful examination is collected from our Section 97.509 examination-administering VEs.
+with a successful examination is collected from the Section 97.509 administering VEs.

 Q. Can the VECs accredit any ham as

-Section 97.519 VEC, however, is supposed to seek a broad representation of amateur operators to be VEs.
-The VEC is not supposed to discriminate
+A. No. A Section 97.519 VEC, however, is supposed to seek a broad representation of amateur operators to be VEs.
+A VEC is not supposed to discriminate

 in accrediting VEs on the basis of race, sex, religion or national origin; nor on the basis of membership (or lack thereof)

 in an amateur service organization; nor on the basis of the person accepting or declining to accept reimbursement.
-The VEC
+A VEC is